Marriage in Africa

 How has “marriage” been envisioned?
 Fiction, imagination and pushing boundaries.

 The final day and last panel of the conference was focused on how marriage has been imagined and reimagined in contemporary African literature.
-The fictional genre provides a space for African novelists to play with gender roles and normative ideas of marriage and to foster alternative discourses., Pernille Nailor (University of Birmingham) discussed shifts in the thematic and narrative trends of Nigerian fiction which are similar to trends in the scholarship of marriage in Africa.
+The fictional genre provides a space for African novelists to play with gender roles and normative ideas of marriage and to foster alternative discourses.
+Pernille Nailor (University of Birmingham) discussed shifts in the thematic and narrative trends of Nigerian fiction which are in some ways similar to trends in the scholarship on marriage in Africa.
 Where the first generations of writers tended to approach relationships in their texts through the lens of marriage and responsibility, more contemporary novels are now beginning to explore themes of love and sexuality.
 Pernille’s research has focused on female writers and their stories of supposedly “illegitimate” sexualities, for example the tackling of female homosexuality in Chinelo Okparanta’s Under the Udala Trees.
-Pernille argued that these writers use the novel form not only to critique male writing of women and offer alternative experiences of female sexuality, but also to humanise the supposed “deviance” of their protagonists to evoke empathy and prompt discourse.
+Pernille argued that these writers use the novel form not only to critique male writing of women and offer alternative experiences of female sexuality, but also to humanise the supposed “deviance” of their protagonists to evoke empathy.

-Discussant Carli Coetzee led the lively question session that followed, which threw up some interesting food for thought about the co-habitation of literature and anthropology.
+Discussant Carli Coetzee led the lively Q&A that followed, generating some interesting food for thought about the co-habitation of literature and anthropology.
 To what extent can fiction be said to reflect social reality?
-Speakers warned of the danger of using novels as a “mirror” of society.
+Speakers warned of the danger of using novels too simplistically as a “mirror” of society.
 Attention must be paid to aesthetics (language, narrative techniques) as well as to the context within which they are written.

 What is the future of “marriage”?
 Themes, trends and reflections

-That said, the program of talks across the three days made clear that scholarship of marriage, in the African context at least, is an evolving and interdisciplinary field of study, within which gender dynamics is just one dimension.
-As the papers presented showed, there is not a singular form of “marriage”.
-Although many societies exist that still consider it a cultural “norm”, it is an institution rife with multiplicity, both in its structure and interpretation.
-The cases studies discussed highlighted the differing understandings and expectations across religious, gender, race and class boundaries.
-This intersectionality and ambiguity can often lead to an entrenchment of marginalised societal roles, but at the same time an opening up of small spaces for subversion and contestation of hegemony.
-Even when people do marry, the reasons unpinning the union are no longer necessarily about reproduction and the placing of children in society.
+That said, the program of talks across the three days made clear that scholarship of marriage, in the African context at least, is an evolving and interdisciplinary field of study, within which gender dynamics are just one dimension.
+As the papers presented showed, there is not a singular form of “marriage” and people entering into marriage have not and do not do so only with the birth and raising of children in mind.
+Although many societies still consider marriage a positive cultural “norm”, it is an institution rife with multiplicity, both in its structure and interpretation.
+The case studies discussed above highlighted the differing understandings and expectations across religious, ethnic, gender, race and class boundaries.
+This intersectionality and ambiguity can lead to an entrenchment of marginalisation or open up small spaces for subversion and contestation of hegemony.

 What place does marriage have then, in the face of future generations?